tito300/tdpicture/README.md

-# tdpicture
+# tdpicture.com
 A professional full stack photography website.

 * Designed a modern and smooth UI with React for displaying hundreds of pictures.
 * Utilized server side rendering through Gatsby for Fast initial rendering.